opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/standalone/config/package.md

 ### Config Injection

-Each module in OTP witch need configuration should declare what it needs and document each parameter with using JavaDoc.
-It can be done using a interface or a simple plain-old-java-object(POJO):
+Each OTP module in need for configuration should declare needs and document each parameter using JavaDoc.
+It can be done using an interface or a simple plain-old-java-object(POJO):

 ```
 /** <Sumary doc goes here> */